codeBelt/sjs-base-model/README.md

-    results = false; // Previously string; converted to boolean by IConversionOption page = null; // Previously string; converted to number by IConversionOption version = null; // Previously string; converted to float by IConversionOption
+    results = false; // Previously string; converted to boolean by IConversionOption page = null; // Previously string; converted to number by IConversionOption version = null; // Previously string; converted to float by IConversionOption value = ''; // Previously number; converted to string by IConversionOption statuses = null; // Previously string; converted to JSON by IConversionOption

     constructor(data) {
         super();